The-Web3-Compass/web3-compass-data-repository/buildlab/build-your-own-blockchain/building-the-block/Lesson-3-Creating the SimpleBlock Class.md

   constructor(blockIndex, timestamp, blockData, previousBlockHash = "") {
     // The metadata (header) of the block this.blockHeader = {
-      index: blockIndex, // The position of the block in the blockchain timestamp, // When the block was created
+      index: blockIndex, // The block's position in the blockchain timestamp, // When the block was created
-      previousHash: previousBlockHash, // Links to the previous block in the chain
+      previousHash: previousBlockHash, // Hash of the previous block in the chain
-      hash: "", // This block's unique fingerprint (we'll calculate it soon)
+      hash: "", // This block's unique fingerprint (to be generated later)
-      nonce: 0, // A random number used later for mining };
+      nonce: 0, // A random number used during mining };

     // The data (body) stored in the block